 - Detect the mapping files automatically, and then select the one to be used as the local version from the list of encountered files with the matching names.

 - Download the remote file to the specified location.

-- Step though the script and explore frames.
+- Step though the script, set watches and evaluate expressions.